🤔 How do I get into games with more players? 🤔

 This will play an alert sound if someone tries to start up a game.

 - You can also check the Twitch streams posted on the Shoutbox.

 These streams have the most active games, getting as many as 10-15 players in a single game.

 - When you start a game, and you don't match with anybody, don't cancel right away.

 Some players have the sound alert turned on, and it will take time for them to wake up/turn on their Switch, start the game, and get through all the loading screens.

 Even longer if they have to Switch from unhacked mode, as they'll have to restart their Switch.

-Try waiting a few minutes, and play several games, giving time for people to boot up and prepare.
+Try waiting a few minutes, and play a few games, giving time for people to boot up and prepare.